Ripan-Kirtunia/PG-data-analysis/README.md

 # PG-data-analysis
-These codes are used to analysis the data of master's research work.
+These python codes are used to analysis the data of master's research work.